endless-sky/endless-sky-wiki/CreatingShips.md

     ...
 ```

 Instead of specifying all the ship's attributes, the variant should only define a list of outfits.
-The order of the guns and turrets must also be specified if there are two different kinds of gun outfits or turret outfits, so that it is clear which ones go in which slots.
+The order of the guns and turrets should also be specified if there are two different kinds of gun outfits or turret outfits, so that it is clear which ones go in which slots.
 For example:

 ```
 ship "Bastion" "Bastion (Laser)"